AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/JavaScript/README.md

 ## Dependencies

-Some plugins aand CSS components depend on other plugins.
+Some plugins and CSS components depend on other plugins.
 If you include plugins individually, make sure to check for these dependencies in the docs.

 Our dropdowns, popovers and tooltips also depend on [Popper](https://popper.js.org/).